 Partial hospitalization is also covered under Part B, but not Part A, because much of partial hospitalization for substance abuse allows for the subject to live at home while they receive treatment.
 Part B also covers these screenings and treatments:

-This covers prescription medications including drugs like buprenorphine, which is utilized to help patients manage withdrawal symptoms from opioid addictions.
+Part D: This covers prescription medications including drugs like buprenorphine, which is utilized to help patients manage withdrawal symptoms from opioid addictions.
 However, Part D does not cover methadone treatment, which can only be dispensed at approved clinics.
 Part D solely covers medications that are dispensed at pharmacies.
 Medicare does cover Suboxone, which has largely replaced methadone as the preferred treatment for opioid addiction.

 There are different Medicare Advantage Plans, often referred to as Part C or MA plans, that are offered to Medicare-eligible individuals and approved by Medicare but created by private insurance companies.